esthierickson/esthierickson.github.io/index.md

 ### Week 6 (June 22 - June 26) <br/>
 During my sixth week, I worked on finishing collecting information for the Related Work portion of our reseach paper.
 I continued to read the sources that Ignacio had sent me as well as looking up helpful sources online through ACM-DL.
 I wrote out the general structure of the section and added research to support my statements.
 Next week I will be submitting the paper, along with the introduction, to have other research students to review.

-### Week 7 (June 29 - July 3) </br>
+### Week 7 (June 29 - July 3) <br/>
 During my seventh week, I worked on finishing up the Related Work portion of our reseach paper.
 I started not knowing how to format this section, but it really helped me to look up examples and proper citations.
 I started by writing a template structure of what I wanted to include in the section and continued to add research and studies to back up my claims.
-Ignacio was able to review my paper before we submitted it for our peers to look at and gave me great feedback which helped me improve the paper. //going to add more after CHI paper review
+Ignacio was able to review my paper before we submitted it for our peers to look at and gave me great feedback which helped me improve the paper.
+We also virtually attended a research paper workshop, where everyone reads and reviews paper submissions.
+We recieved high level feedback that will help make our paper easier to understand.

+### Week 8 (July 6 - July 10) <br/>
+During my eigth week, I worked on making the revisions to our RW in our paper.
+People who reviewed our paper suggested that we add more about the lack on concensus on the defintion of telehealth and moving around some sections of the paper to create a storytelling aspect to our RW.
+I worked on that along with finding better research that has been done into the impact of telehealth before and after COVID-19 as the statistics that we have related to this are from differnet sources.

+### Week 9 (July 13th - July 17th) <br/>
+//add